biobakery/metawibele/README.md

   --threads THREADS     number of threads/cores for each task to use --extension-paired EXTENSION_PAIRED
                         provide the extension for paired fastq files using comma to separate, e.g. .R1.fastq.gz,.R2.fastq.gz | .R1.fastq,.R2.fastq
-  --sample-list SAMPLE_LIST
-                        sample list file
-  --gene-call-type {prokka,prodigal,both}
-                        specify which type of gene calls will be used [default: both]
   --extension {.fastq.gz,.fastq}
-                        provide the extension for all fastq files [default: .fastq.gz] --bypass-assembly     do not run assembly --bypass-gene-calling
+                        provide the extension for all fastq files [default: .fastq.gz] --gene-call-type {prokka,prodigal,both}
+                        specify which type of gene calls will be used [default: prodigal] --bypass-assembly     do not run assembly --bypass-gene-calling
                         do not call ORFs